Multi-dimensional imaging data recovery via minimizing the partial sum of tubal nuclear norm: Experiments

+To examine the performance of the proposed methods, we compare the proposed methods \footnote{Our Matlab code is available at \url{https://github.com/TaiXiangJiang/PSTNN}. } with the TNN-based methods \footnote{Corresponding codes can be downloaded at \url{https://sites.google.com/site/canyilu/} and \url{https://sites.google.com/site/jamiezeminzhang/}.}on the simulated data and different real-world data \footnote{In this paper, we only conduct experiments on the third-order tensors.
+However, as the t-SVD framework, which is originally suggested for third-order tensors, has been extended for tensors with arbitrary dimensions \cite{martin2013order,zheng2018tensor}.
+Therefore, the proposed methods can be generalized for high order tensors.} We adopt two quantitative assessments to accurately measure the quality of the reconstructions.
+The first one is the peak signal-to-noise ratio (PSNR), which can be computed by PSNR is defined as

-where $\mathbf{\mathcal{Y}}_{\text{true}}$, $\bar{\mathbf{\mathcal{Y}}}_{\text{true}}$, and $\mathbf{\mathcal{Y}}$ are the original tensor, the maximum pixel value of the original tensor, and the estimated tensor, respectively.
-SSIM measures the structural similarity of two images, and please see \cite{ssim} for details.
-Better completion results correspond to larger values in PSNR and SSIM.
-All algorithms are implemented on the platform of Windows 10 and Matlab (R2017b) with an Intel(R) Core(TM) i5-4590 CPU at 3.30 GHz and 16 GB RAM.
-Our Matlab code now is available at \url{https://github.com/uestctensorgroup/PSTNN}.
+where $\mathbf{\mathcal{Y}}_{\text{GT}}$, $\bar{\mathbf{\mathcal{Y}}}_{\text{GT}}$, and $\mathbf{\mathcal{Y}}$ are respectively the ground truth tensor, the maximum pixel value of the ground truth tensor, and the reconstructed tensor.
+The second one is the structural similarity index (SSIM) \cite{ssim}.
+The larger values of PSNR and SSIM are corresponding to the higher quality of the results.
+All the numerical experiments are conducted on a PC with a 3.30 GHz CPU and 16 GB RAM.

+Throughout our experiments, we assume that the $N$ in \eqref{PTNN_def} is known.
+We directly use the ground truth $N$ in the synthetic experiments, while we estimate $N$ by counting the number of the largest 1\% singular values of the first slice of the clean tensor after fast Fourier transform along the third direction.
+When the clean data is unavailable, we recommend the heuristic strategies proposed in \cite{wen2012solving}, i.e., the rank-decreasing scheme and the rank-increasing scheme.
+These two strategies start to form an overestimated or an underestimated $N$, and then dynamically adjust the estimation by QR decomposition.
+The effectiveness of these two strategies has also been validated in \cite{li2019low,Xu2013Tmac}.